 Most airlines allow only one cat per person, a few allow two in the same kennel, but they are exceptions to the rule. details

-On American Airlines, the kennel replaces the carry-on bag, so you will most likely be checking in a bag.
+On American Airlines, the kennel replaces the carry-on bag, so depending on the airline, you may be checking in a bag.

 ESAs (emotional support animals) used to travel for free with their owner.
 Due to lobbying by the airline industry, legislation has changed in USA regarding ESAs, starting Jan 11th 2021.
 Now only service animals can travel for free, and only dogs qualify as service animals.
 Changes in policy in USA seems to affect the rest of the world, much like Europe's GDPR changed website policy globally.
 Although there are some exceptions as each airline and each country can make its own policy.